CLARIFID: Improving Radiology Report Generation by Reinforcing Clinically Accurate Impressions and Enforcing Detailed

+The other axis concerns the training objective.
+Beyond cross-entropy on image–report pairs, reinforcement learning (RL) has been explored to align training with evaluation signals; however, rewards are often based on text-overlap metrics (BLEU/ROUGE/METEOR) that only partially capture clinical correctness~\cite{qin-song-2022-reinforced}.
+To better reflect radiologists’ judgments, semantically informed objectives reward entity consistency or graph coherence—e.g. RadGraph based signals to reduce hallucinations and strengthen factual grounding~\cite{miura-etal-2021-improving, jain2021radgraphextractingclinicalentities, delbrouck-etal-2022-improving}.
+Recent work further considers multi-objective preference formulations to accommodate heterogeneous clinical criteria across conditions and report sections~\cite{xiao2024radiologyreportgenerationmultiobjective}.
+In parallel, clinically grounded automatic labelers (e.g., CheXbert) have enabled scalable, label-space-aware assessment of clinical efficacy, motivating objectives that move beyond surface similarity toward decision-relevant accuracy~\cite{smit-etal-2020-combining}.
+Despite these advances, three gaps remain: reliance on supervision that requires labeling pipelines beyond standard image–report pairs, proxy-similarity optimization, and under-emphasis of the Impression—gaps that motivate our design. }

-The most widely used datasets---MIMIC-CXR \cite{johnson2019mimiccxrjpglargepubliclyavailable} and IU X-ray \cite{demner2016preparing}---both provide reports with clearly separated Findings and Impression sections.
-Notably, in MIMIC-CXR, 82.4\% of diagnostic labels are derived from the Impression section, highlighting its fundamental clinical importance.
+The most widely used datasets, MIMIC-CXR~\cite{johnson2019mimiccxrjpglargepubliclyavailable} and IU X-ray~\cite{demner2016preparing}, both provide reports in which the Findings and Impression sections are clearly separated.
+Notably, in MIMIC-CXR, 82.4\% of diagnostic labels are derived from the Impression section~\cite{johnson2019mimiccxrjpglargepubliclyavailable}, highlighting its fundamental clinical importance.
 Yet most prior work in radiology report generation has prioritized generating detailed Findings with less attention to the diagnostic synthesis required for the Impression, creating a significant gap between research and clinical practice.